cloudflare/cloudflare-docs/products/email-routing/src/content/email-routing-options.md

 ## Catch-all address

 This feature enables Cloudflare to “catch” every variation of email addresses to make them valid for the specified domain.
-For example, if you created a rule for `john@yourdomain.com` and a sender accidentally types `jonh@yourdomain.com`, the email will still be correctly handled if you have Catch-all addresses enabled.
+For example, if you created a rule for `john@yourdomain.com` and a sender accidentally types `jonh@yourdomain.com`, the email will still be correctly handled if you have **Catch-all** addresses enabled.

 You must also specify an **Action** for Catch-all:

-* **Send to**: Emails will be routed to your Destination address.
+* *Send to*: Emails will be routed to your **Destination address**.
 This is the default action.
-* **Drop**: Accepts emails but deletes them without routing to the specified Destination address.
+* *Drop*: Accepts emails but deletes them without routing to the specified **Destination address**.
 This can be useful if you want to make an email address appear valid for privacy reasons.

 ## Email DNS records